Q. I have lost my tickets. Can you replace them?

 Q. Is there a bus service from Faversham Station to the venue?

 A. There is a daytime bus service from Faversham to Staple Street, very close to the venue, on Friday and Saturday, finishing around 6pm.
 No service on Sunday.
-We are trying to arrange extra regular services or possibly our own shuttle bus.
-Either way there should be plenty of taxis on hand each evening.
+There should be plenty of taxis on hand each evening.